 Meals: lunch, dinner with sake

-Begin the day by visiting soy sauce producer in Itoshima.
+Begin the day by visiting artisanal salt maker in Itoshima by the sea.
 Today’s lunch is at pop-up oyster BBQ place by the port where you cook your own oysters on a sizzling grill.
 Enjoy locally farmed oysters and other shellfish with sake.
 After lunch, visit Karatsu in Saga, a famous pottery region, and tour an artist’s studio to find earthy sake vessels to bring home.

 In the evening, be adventurous and explore the food scenes in Hakata on your own.
 You are staying in Nakasu area just a few steps away from tons of ramen, yatai food stalls, and gyoza places along the river.
 Enjoy the night life of Fukuoka, international gateway of Kyushu.